On sources to variabilities of simple cells in the primary visual cortex: A principled theory for the interaction between geometric image transformations and receptive field responses: Introduction

 Specifically, the notion of covariance makes it possible to perfectly match the receptive field responses between different views of the same scene or spatio-temporal event, in such a way that the receptive field responses are either exactly equal or very similar for local linearizations of the geometric image transformations, for a particular way of formulating the receptive fields corresponding to idealized models of simple cells according to the considered generalized Gaussian derivative model for visual receptive fields.

-A more general underlying biological motivation to this study is that, while it is well-known that neurons in the brain tend to exhibit different types of variabilities, it may on the other hand be usually less known what are the sources to those variabilities.
-In this treatment, we present a systematic and theoretically principled study, that predicts a set of variabilities regarding the shapes of the receptive fields of simple cells in the primary cortex, with a theoretically well-founded explanation in terms of covariance properties under geometric image transformations of the receptive fields in the lower layers of the visual hierarchy, to in turn enable the computation of invariant visual representations with regard to the influence of geometric image transformations at higher layers in the visual pathway.
+A more general underlying biological motivation to this study is that, while it is well-known that the neurons in the brain tend to exhibit different types of variabilities, it may on the other hand be usually less known what are the sources to those variabilities.
+See also M{\l}ynarski (\citeyear{Mly25-VisRes}) for a recent perspective of this, regarding the retina and of explaining the functional variability in the retina over the dimensions of sensory coding, stimulus and noise statistics and collective coding over neuronal populations, with special emphasis on the need for normative theories.
+In this treatment, we present a systematic and theoretically principled study, that predicts a set of variabilities regarding the shapes of the receptive fields of simple cells in the primary cortex, based on a normative theory of visual receptive fields, and with a theoretically well-founded explanation in terms of covariance properties under geometric image transformations of the receptive fields in the lower layers of the visual hierarchy, to in turn enable the computation of invariant visual representations with regard to the influence of geometric image transformations at higher layers in the visual pathway.

+A condensed summary of the main core of messages to be presented in this paper is given in Figure~\ref{fig-main-messages}.